Topdoc/topdoc/README.md

 .topcoat-button--large--quiet,
 .topcoat-button--cta,
 .topcoat-button--large--cta {
   /* all your css junk here */
+}
 ```

-Topdoc comments must start with `topdoc` on the first comment line, it makes it quick and easy to identify from other comments.
+Topdoc comments are identified by the `topdoc` keyword on the first comment line.

 The rest of the data uses a [YAML](http://www.yaml.org/) friendly syntax.